WASdev/sample.voice.gateway/kubernetes/multi-tenant/README.md

 * Creates a 10 MB persistent volume to load the multi tenant config file
 * Creates a 2 GB persistent volume called recordings to store call recordings
 * Recording is disabled by default.
 To enable recording set the value of ENABLE_RECORDING variable to true
-* Need to add credentials to tenantConfig.json and copy it to /root/tenantConfig folder on worker node
+* Need to add credentials to tenantConfig.json and copy it to /root/tenantConfig folder on each worker node